ryanwhalen/patentsview_data_download/README.md

 # patentsview_data_download
-Tool to download public patentsview data and make relational database
+A simple Python script to download public patentsview data and make relational database

 Patentsview.org shares high-quality USPTO data.
 This script will download the various flat files shared by patentsview and use them to create a sqlite database.